 University of New England College of Osteopathic Medicine

 Located in Biddeford, Maine near Portland and literally on the ocean, UNECOM emphasizes rural family practice.
-Students who perform well in their UVM Post-Bac Premed courses are guaranteed an interview at the University of New England College of Osteopathic Medicine.
+Students who perform well in their UVM Post-Baccalaureate Premedical courses are guaranteed an interview at the University of New England College of Osteopathic Medicine.

-- Option 2: Regular application timing following the MCAT.
-This option guarantees an interview for UVM Post Baccalaureate Premedical students who have successfully completed their post bac studies at UVM.
+- Students apply following their MCAT, during the regular admission cycle.
+This option guarantees an interview for UVM Post-Baccalaureate Premedical students who have successfully completed their post bac studies at UVM.

-- 2.75/4.0 or higher undergraduate average and 3.0 or higher UVM Post-Bac average with a recommendation from the program Director.
+- 3.2 or higher undergraduate average and 3.2 or higher UVM Post-Baccalaureate Premedical average with a recommendation from the Program Director.

 University of New England Physician Assistant Program